 To claim the deduction, the tax must only apply to personal property you own, be based on its value and be charged on an annual basis, irrespective of when the government collects it from you.
 Therefore, if the state only charges the tax at the time you purchase the property then it does not meet the IRS definition of a deductible personal property tax.

 Paying a personal property tax is not always enough to claim the deduction.
 In addition to satisfying the IRS requirements, you must also be eligible to itemize, since this is the only way you can claim the deduction.

-To determine whether you are eligible to itemize, simply add up all of your expenses for the year that are eligible for a deduction, such as medical expenses, charitable contributions and mortgage interest payments.
+To determine whether you are eligible to itemize, simply add up all of your eligible itemized deductions for the year, such as medical expenses, charitable contributions and mortgage interest payments.
 If the total is more than the standard deduction you can claim for your filing status, then go ahead and itemize and take a deduction for your personal property tax payments.

 A TurboTax solution for every situation

 See which tax prep product is right for you

 TurboTax Online account?